 REGENERATION: Soak in a 1:1 bleach:water solution for 24 hours in a non-metallic container in a well ventilated area and away from children.
 Use regular 8.25% hypochlorite household bleach (non-scented, no dyes, do not use a splash-less bleach).
 Rinse well, then soak for 8 hours with a solution containing 4 tablespoons of Prime®, or equivalent dechlorinator per cup of water.
 Rinse well.
 For freshwater use, soak for 4 hours with a solution containing 2 tablespoons of buffer per cup of water (Discus Buffer®, Neutral Regulator®).
 Original color and full activity should now be restored and HyperSorb™ is ready for reuse.
 Caution: some slime coat products may permanently foul HyperSorb™ and render regeneration difficult.
 Do not reuse if odor of bleach/chlorine is detectable.
 In case of doubt, soak beads in small quantity of water and test for residual chlorine with a chlorine test kit.

-A: I would continue to use Hypersorb as any other resin or carbon will be more aggressive at removing the tannins, colors, etc. Because of that, Hypersorb would be my first choice.
+A: Any other resin or carbon will be more aggressive at removing the tannins, colors, etc. Because of that, Hypersorb would be my first choice.
 My second choice would be Renew which we sell as an economical and less aggressive alternative to carbon.

-A: Absolutely, The Bag is designed to hold all of our chemical filtration medias, including Hypersorb.
+A: Absolutely, The Bag is designed to hold all of our chemical filtration media, including Hypersorb.
 It will also stand up to bleach and acid when necessary to regenerate our resins.